The Eastern New Mexico Water Utility Authority met Thursday morning at Clovis City Hall.

 During the meeting:

-• The next authority meeting is 10 a.m.
-Nov.
-17 in Portales.
+- The next meeting is scheduled for Aug.
+15 in Portales.